acuminous/yadda/README.md

 By _real_ BDD we mean that the ordinary language (e.g. English) steps are mapped to code, as opposed to merely decorating it.
-This is important because _decorative_ steps such as those used by [Jasmine](http://pivotal.github.com/jasmine),  [Mocha](http://visionmedia.github.io/mocha) and [Vows](http://vowsjs.org), can easily fall out of date and are a form of duplication.
+This is important because _decorative_ steps such as those used by [Jasmine](http://pivotal.github.com/jasmine),  [Mocha](http://visionmedia.github.io/mocha) and [Vows](http://vowsjs.org), can fall out of date and are a form of duplication.
 If your code is easily readable you they offer little benefit beyond some nice reporting.

 Yadda's BDD implementation is like [Cucumber's](http://cukes.info/) in that it maps the originary language steps to code.